 Knit Stitch for Beginners

-Show kids that the right hand holds right needle and the left or right hand holds left needle.
+Show kids that the right hand holds right needle and the left hand holds left needle with all the stitches on it.
 The right hand can grip the left needle when it’s in the X of a knit stitch.
+(This is all if you’re knitting right handed, that is.)

 In through the front door,